Data Analyst Level 4

 Candidates should already be working within a data related role with direct opportunity to develop and apply data analysis skills within their job role.
 Employers may also provide additional entry criteria.

-Candidates must be over 18 (if HTQ included).
 Learners aged 18 who do not have exemptions will still be required to achieve Level 2 Functional Skills.

 Learners over 19 will have the option to either opt in or out of Functional Skills training and examinations.
 For those who choose to opt out, Fareport remains committed to supporting all learners in developing their literacy and numeracy skills by embedding these essential topics within the curriculum and assessments of the apprenticeship.